nick-dolan/gekko-batcher/readme.md

 #### Tools

-- Backtest Batcher – batch backtest tool for multiple strategies and pairs.
+- Batcher – batch backtest tool for multiple strategies and pairs.
-- Bruteforce Searcher – run all possible parameter combinations for specific method with given ranges for strategy optimization.
+- Bruteforce – run all possible parameter combinations for specific method with given ranges for strategy optimization.
 - Importer – allow you to import multiple datasets thick and fast

 #### You can set up multiple…

-- Strategies
-- Trading Pairs
-- Candle sizes
-- History sizes
-- Dateranges
-- Range of strategy config's paraments (BruteForce)
+Strategies / Trading Pairs / Candle sizes / History sizes / Dateranges /Range of strategy config's parameters (BruteForce)

 #### Features